On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Prodrive creates an engineering division to offer its project design consultancy to other motorsports teams and the mainstream automotive market.

-Steve Soper finishes fourth in the British Touring Car Championship, but BMW still secures the manufacturers' title thanks to consistent results from the other two drivers.
+Steve Soper finishes fourth in the British Touring Car Championship.

-Prodrive wins the two-litre British Touring Car Championship for the second year with the BMW M3, while its rally-derivative secures both the Belgian and French Rally Championships and another seven rallies for Prodrive.
+Prodrive wins 13 races in the two-litre British Touring Car Championship and takes the class B title for the second year with the BMW M3, this time with James Weaver.
+While its rally-derivative secures both the Belgian and French Rally Championships with Marc Duez and Francois Chatriot respectively,and another seven rally wins for Prodrive.

-Prodrive begins a long-standing partnership with BMW in both rallying and touring cars and wins its first WRC event - the Rally of Corsica (Tour de Corse) with Bernard Beguin.
+Prodrive begins a long-standing partnership with BMW in both rallying and touring cars and wins its first WRC event - the Rally of Corsica (Tour de Corse) with Bernard Beguin in May.
+Beguin goes on to finish second in the French Rally Championship

-This year also brings another five rally victories with BMW and Porsche, and second place in both the Middle East and French Rally Championships.
+This year also brings another five rally victories with BMW and Porsche, and second place in the Middle East Rally Championships.

 With the BMW M3, Prodrive contests five rounds of the RAC British Touring Car Championship and one round of the World Touring Car Championship.
-Frank Sytner wins two BTCC rounds both at Donington.
+Frank Sytner wins on the BMW's debut at Silverstone and two further rounds both at Donington.

-Prodrive moves to its present headquarters in Banbury, Oxfordshire.
+Prodrive moves to its present headquarters in Banbury, Oxfordshire from Silverstone.

-Prodrive competes with its privately prepared MG Metro 6R4 as well as the Porsche 911 SC RS.
-The Metro runs in the British and Irish rally championships with drivers like Billy Coleman and Jimmy McRae, while the 911 clinches a third Middle East Rally Championship for Al Hajri.
+Prodrive competes with its privately-prepared MG Metro 6R4 as well as the Porsche 911 SC RS.
+The Metro runs in the British and Irish rally championships with drivers like Billy Coleman and Jimmy McRae, while the 911 continues to compete in the Middle East Rally Championship with Al Hajri.
+Prodrive wins a further 5 rallies that year.

 Prodrive is formed by David Richards and Ian Parry out of a motorsport marketing and consultancy business.

 Prodrive forms its first motorsport team, the Rothmans Porsche Rally Team.
-On its debut at the Qatar Rally, Saed Al Hajri wins and goes on to win the Middle East Rally Championship.
+On its debut at the Qatar Rally on January 27, Saeed Al Hajri wins and goes on to win the Middle East Rally Championship.
 With drivers like Henri Toivonen and Juha Kankkunen, Prodrive comes second in the European Rally Championship.
 In all, the team secures seven rally wins.